 Supervision for trainees and associates working towards licensure in CA, NY, and NC (currently full)

 - I currently do not accept insurance, but am willing to write a superbill for you to submit to your insurance company for out of network services

-- Employee Assistance Programs: I am a provider for Claremont EAP, Empathia EAP, and Sutter EAP.
+- Employee Assistance Programs (EAP): I am a provider for Claremont EAP , Empathia EAP, and Sutter EAP.
 Request services through your employer’s EAP.